 Quietly, Carefully, Consistently

 I was sad and disturbed to read the allegations about Neil Gaiman.
-I remembered writing a post some time back about his commencement address advice on creating art, choosing your livelihood and “faking it ’til you make it.”
+I wrote a post some time back about his commencement address advice on creating art, choosing your livelihood and “faking it ’til you make it.”
 I went back to reread, see if I wrote anything I should retract, or if maybe I should even delete the whole thing.
-I fixed some typos and other errors and read a good article to remind me what exactly cancel culture is.
-Unsurprisingly, it means different things to different people, and most people have an element of truth to whatever their interpretations of the term are.
-I decided to leave the post because life is messy and understanding it isn’t easy.

 People and issues are rarely as simple as they are made to seem with the amount of time and consideration that others are willing or able to give them.
 “It’s complicated.” describes nearly everything under the sun, tangible or not.
-Rare, non-existent really, is the person who has the time or to understand and consider everything worth knowing.
-Some even lack the motivation to understand the things they could.
+Rare, non-existent really, is the person who has time or interest to understand and consider everything worth knowing.
+Some lack the motivation to understand the things they could.

 How do You Deal With It?